f4taal/f4taal.github.io/content/posts/2024/2024-01-25-HTB-Diagnostic-CTF-Challenge-Writeup.md

 ---

-# ##
+## Introduction

-- This is a good one to start off the weak and understanding the Forensic based challenges and how to go about it
+In this write-up, we'll explore the cool tricks and challenges of figuring out cybercrimes.
+We'll learn how to grab data safely, analyze it, and deal with sneaky stuff without messing up.
+This will help to understand and beat the Forensic based challenges and how to go about it.

 ## Diagnostic

-This challenge tests the knowledge of forensics,,the challenge is available in Hack the Box in forensic category,
+This challenge tests the knowledge of forensics,,tit's available on Hack the Box in forensic category,

-**Initiate the challenge step 1**
+**step 1**

 Download the file by pasting the IP on the browser, open the file (diagnostic.doc) you can analyze the file by using *oleid* and *oleobj* tool, This tool is used to analyze such documents to check what they contains, and the relationship between the two.